Menopause

 • Irregular periods and heavy bleeding

-Emotional symptoms are also common.
-Increased anxiety and sometimes panic attacks, low mood, irritability, reduced sex drive (libido), mood swings, or feeling a loss of self are all associated with menopause.
+Emotional symptoms are also common in menopausal women.
+Mental health issues such as increased anxiety, panic attacks, low mood, irritability, reduced sex drive (libido), mood swings, or psychological issues such as feeling a loss of self can all appear during the menopause transition.

-Each person's experience of menopause will be unique to them.
-Some will experience severe symptoms, whereas others won't even notice they're going through it.
-Some people will have some of the more mild symptoms.
-Either way, you can see how any of the symptoms listed above (even in a mild form!) can have a big impact on someone's working life.
+Experiences of menopause vary from person to person.
+Some people will experience severe symptoms, whereas others won't even notice they're going through it or have some of the more mild symptoms.
+Whatever the case may be or whether you've experienced them yourself, you can imagine how any of the symptoms listed above (even when mild) could have considerable impacts on employee health and productivity.

 A menopause policy is necessary for workplace equality, to keep your best performing staff, create an inclusive culture, and to make sure you're fulfilling your legal obligations as an employer